 You can easily wile away a couple of hours here, exploring the art and architecture.

 The MNAC features the best Romanesque collection of mural paintings in the world, including art work gathered from churches, chapels, and monuments.
+To me, this was the highlight of the museum.

-The museum’s collection ranges all the way from Gothic art to modern art.
+But the museum’s collection ranges all the way from Gothic art to modern art.

 You’ll find works by El Greco, Velazquez, Gaudi, Ramon Casas, Julio Gonzalez, and Dali, among others.